 The length of time it takes for the proponent to prepare the EIS is not set and varies depending on complexity of the proposal.

-Once complete, the Minister for Planning releases the EIS for public and agency comment for at least 30 business days unless a longer period is determined by the Minister.
+Once complete, the Minister releases the EIS for public and agency comment for at least 30 business days unless a longer period is determined by the Minister.